MrRoxandi/TTvActionHub/TTvActionHub/API/ENG/Chat.md

-## Documentation for the Chat Module in `TTvActionHub.LuaTools.Stuff`
+## Documentation for the TwitchChat Module in `TTvActionHub.LuaTools.Stuff`

 Well...
 There's nothing particularly amazing here, just sending messages to the Twitch chat on your behalf :/